Great Lechia: Tenets

 According to the believers of the conspiracy theory, Poland, before its Christianization in 966, was an empire referred to as the Lechite Empire or the Great Lechia.
 The empire encompassed most of Europe, stretching from the Rhine or Loire in the west to the Ural Mountains in the east, and from the Baltic Sea in the north to the Adriatic and Black seas in the south.
 Cultural influences of the "ancient Polish state" reached far beyond its borders, and the empire was strong enough to effectively contain the Roman Empire's expansion.
 Some theories say that the Lechite Empire defeated Alexander the Great, Julius Caesar, and conquered France and Spain.

 "Turbolechites" negate the allochthonous theory of Slavic origins, claiming that all Slavs (referred to as Lechites) lived in Central and Eastern Europe 3000–3800, or even 11,000, years ago and were representatives of the Aryan race.
 Lechites were worshipped as a master race, as supposedly evidenced by the Semitic word lah (as in Allah) meaning "God".
 The Great Lechia narratives occasionally incorporate paranormal elements.
-Some "Turbolechitic" theories claim that ancient Slavs descended from aliens (ancient astronauts) who came to Earth from beyond the Milky Way.
+Some "Turbolechitic" theories claim that ancient Slavs descended from aliens who came to Earth from beyond the Milky Way.

 The theory rests on the assumption that the official history of Poland has been falsified, leaving Poles unaware of their country's "true" history.
 The perpetrators of this falsification are said to be external actors—Germans, Christians, or Jews—who aimed to usurp the Lechites' hegemonic position in Europe and in the world.
 Proponents of the Great Lechia theory accuse historians of being incompetent or of being complicit in the conspiracy and deliberately spreading misinformation.